 Annual General Meeting: The AGM is held in Burnaby on the first Friday in March of each year.
 Notice of the meeting is sent at least 30 days prior by post or electronically to the Institute members.

 Funding: Because the workshops are provided free of charge, funds are needed for laptop computers, digital projectors, photocopying, facilitator travel, etc. Facilitators are reimbursed for mileage and meals.
 We particularly thank the Province of BC, the Centre for Hip Health and personal donators.

 Logo: The logo was designed by Alex Hui and consists of five stylized people with outstretched arms signifying health and joy.

 Future Prospects: Strategic planning issues include raising our profile by getting more exposure on social media and having an up-to-date, easy-to-use website.
-Our COSCO Seniors' Health and Wellness Institute website includes information about the COSCO Health and Wellness Institute and our workshops.
-It can be reached at www.seniorshelpingseniors.ca (set up to avoid confusion with the shipping company and the consumer warehouse with similar acronyms).
+Our Seniors' Health & Wellness Institute website includes information about the Institute and our workshops.
+It can be reached at www.seniorshelpingseniors.ca.

 Future planning also includes making additional partnerships to enable us to expand our list of workshop topics, training more facilitators, and continuing to offer quality presentations throughout the province.

 President, Seniors' Health & Wellness Institute